fastify/point-of-view/README.md

 - [`doT`](https://github.com/olado/doT)
 - [`eta`](https://eta.js.org)

-In `production` mode, `point-of-view` will heavily cache the templates file and functions, while in `development` will reload every time the template file and function.
+In `production` mode, `@fastify/view` will heavily cache the templates file and functions, while in `development` will reload every time the template file and function.

 _Note: For **Fastify v3 support**, please use point-of-view `5.x` (npm i point-of-view@5)._